 If you’re going to file a claim either with your insurance company or through a lawsuit in court, you must do so within the prescripción.
 For most car accident lawsuits, that’s 2 años.

 Plus, evidence is best when it’s fresh – the conditions at the scene of the accident may change over time or a witness’s memory may fade.
 So you should get started sooner rather than later.

 Do You Have to Call the Police After a Car Accident in California?

 You do no have to call the police or file a police report in California for minor accidents with no injuries.
 However, if your car accident resulted in any injuries or deaths, the drivers involved debe contact the police to file a written report within 24 hours.

 If you suffer any injuries in a crash, you can call a police officer to the scene of your accident before you leave.
 They can fill out a report there – and you’ll get the officer’s testimony, too.

 Is California a No-Fault State for Car Accidents?

-California is not a no-fault state.
-After an accident, California law dictates that whoever was “at fault” in the crash is responsible for paying for the damages and injuries that result from it.
+California is no a no-fault state.
+After an accident, California law dictates that whoever was “at fault” in the crash is responsible to pay for the damages and injuries that result from it.

 As a result, proving fault is one of the most important parts of a car accident case.